• Skip to main content

 • Rinse the porcini mushrooms thoroughly rubbing gently to remove any grit then place in a small bowl and add 2 tablespoons of water (after about 10 minutes chop the mushrooms and reserve the water).
 Set aside while you start making the stew.

-• In a large pot heat up the oil, add the bay leaf, allspice and juniper berries, celery root and onion and cook gently until softened for about 3 minutes.
+• In a large pot heat the oil, add the bay leaf, allspice and juniper berries, celery root and onion and cook gently until softened for about 3 minutes.
 Pour in the wine and cook for another minute or so.

 • Push the vegetables to the sides, add the chicken thighs and cook for 2 minutes on each side.